Flyers coach Tortorella defends Provorov’s Pride boycott

 ”I learned a lot through that experience,” Tortorella said. ”My feelings toward any kind of protest to the flag during the anthem, it disgusts me, to this day.
 It disgusts me.
 It shouldn’t be done.
 Those are my feelings.
 I can’t push those feelings on to someone else.
 So I was wrong in saying that back then.
 I didn’t realize I was.

-“But I was went through it all, who am I to push my feelings on to someone else.
+”But as I went through it all, who am I to push my feelings on to someone else.
 Same situation here.”

 The Russian Orthodox Church, like other major Eastern Orthodox branches, doesn’t perform or recognize same-sex marriages.
 Its leader, Patriarch Kirill, has been supportive of moves by Russian President Vladimir Putin’s government to implement anti-LGBTQ legislation.